RedisAI/VectorSimilarity/BACKEND_TRAINING_DESIGN.md

 HNSW, and clears the optional accumulation state.
 It then submits the jobs, or executes them synchronously in write-in-place mode.
 Deleting every vector later does not restart accumulation.

+Known behavior: in write-in-place mode, including the zero-worker synchronous fallback, finalization migrates the whole accumulation set inside the threshold-crossing `addVector()`.
+One call can execute up to 102400 inserts (100 default blocks) before returning.

 ## Synchronization

 The existing tiered contract serializes writers.
 No background insertion job is submitted